syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Document-with-different-page-settings).

 ## Working with Headers and Footers

 Header and footer also represent the group of paragraphs and tables that occur at the top and bottom of the page respectively.
 Header and footer may vary for each section.
 The following are the types of Headers/Footers: